-Within our Prep grades we will use our communication folder for take home books, notices and communication with you.
+Within our Prep grades we will use our communication folder for take home books (readers), notices and communicate with you.
 Please bring the blue folder to school every day and have children place it in the tub.

-We will supply our email addresses to you for your convenience, but please remember that we don't always get to check and access our email, so if there is anything urgent please call the school.
+We will supply our email addresses to you for your convenience, but please remember that we don't always get to check and access our email while we are teaching, so if there is anything urgent please call the school.